 Also of interest is that Tallassee has more people living here who work in computers and math than 95% of the places in the US.

-Tallassee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Tallassee does not have a public transit system used by locals to get to and from work.

 The per capita income in Tallassee in 2010 was $21,767, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,068 for a family of four.
 However, Tallassee contains both very wealthy and poor people as well.